Baylor stays No. 1 in AP Top 25, Michigan State up to No. 10 | Times Leader

 The Blue Devils were among several ACC teams to postpone games this week due to COVID-19 protocols, shelving games against Clemson on Wednesday and Notre Dame on Saturday.

-Arizona dropped three spots to No. 9 after losing for the first time this season, 77-73 at Tennessee last Wednesday.
+Arizona dropped three spots to No. 9 after losing for the first time this season, last Wednesday.
 The Wildcats had been one of the nation’s best offensive teams during their undefeated start but were smothered by the Vols, scoring 11 points below their season average.

 “We weren’t able to get a lot of post touches,” Arizona coach Tommy Lloyd said.
 “At the end of the day, there’s usually one recipe.
 The recipe is, toughen up.”